thomasabishop/eolas/Logic/Propositional_logic/Boolean_algebra.md

 ### Significance for computer architecture

 The fact that we can take a complex Boolean function and reduce it to a simpler formulation has great significance for the development of computer architectures, specifically [logic gates](/Electronics_and_Hardware/Digital_circuits/Logic_gates.md).
 It would be rather resource intensive and inefficient to create a gate that is representative of the complex function.
-Whereas the simplified version only requires a single [OR gate](/Electronics_and_Hardware/Digital_circuits/Logic_gates.md#or-gate)
+Whereas the simplified version only requires a single [OR gate](/Electronics_and_Hardware/Digital_circuits/Logic_gates.md#or-gate).

-// TO DO:

-- Use truth tables to show equivalence
-- Explicitly add implicit laws
-- Link to deductive rules
-- Link to digital circuits and NANDs as universal gates